arichtman/www.richtman.au/content/blog/k8s-by-smallstep/index.md

 Now we can configure that and it should be talking to `etcd` A-OK.

+We will now tidy up the permissions.
+You'll have to do this again for the component certificates too, but you got this :)

 ```bash
 # Own your certificates
 chown kubernetes: kube-apiserver*